San Juan de Rayas Mine - Level 407

 A melted look sculpture of Acanthite crystals on Quartz also holds a few small Polybasite crystals in sharp hexagons.
 Choice older piece from the San Juan de Reyas mine in Guanajuato.
 In excellent condition as seen and with a nice dark metallic patina.
 Under 20 X magnification I can see glints of blood red color that indicates at least a tiny bit of Ruby Silver (Pyrargryite) is also present but very small.

 Some of the weirdest habit Silver minerals and especially Acanthites have come out of Morocco from time to time.
 This is a very nice example with a sizable chain of oriented stacked octahedrons that displays very well.
 Somewhat crude as are all of these but undamaged and a complete floater.
-This came out over a decade ago.
+This came out over two decades ago.
 The new restrictions have cut off most everything from these great silver mines.